Advertisement

 About Yale University and Its Financial Aid Program

-Yale University is one of the oldest and most prestigious universities in the United States, founded in 1701 in New Haven, Connecticut.
-It is a member of the Ivy League — the group of eight highly selective private research universities in the northeastern United States — and consistently ranks among the top three universities in the country and the top ten in the world.
-Yale is particularly renowned for its strengths in law, medicine, drama, music, architecture, political science, economics, history, and the natural sciences, but it maintains exceptional programs across virtually every academic discipline.
+Founded in 1701, Yale is one of the oldest universities in the United States and a founding member of the Ivy League.
+It consistently ranks among the top three universities in the country and top ten in the world, with exceptional strength in law, medicine, drama, music, architecture, political science, economics, history, and the natural sciences.

 What Financial Aid Covers

-Yale’s financial aid covers the full cost of attendance for students who demonstrate need.
-The cost of attendance includes:
+Yale’s aid covers the full cost of attendance for students who demonstrate need, including:

-• Travel allowance — Yale’s aid program includes a travel allowance to help international students cover travel costs between their home country and New Haven each academic year
+• Travel allowance: For international students travelling between home and New Haven each year

-• PhD funding (graduate level) — most doctoral programs at Yale provide full funding through a combination of fellowships, teaching fellowships, and research assistantships covering tuition, stipend, and health insurance
+• For doctoral students, most Yale PhD programs provide full funding through fellowships, teaching fellowships, and research assistantships covering tuition, stipend, and health insurance.

-At the professional school level — including Yale Law School, Yale School of Medicine, Yale School of Management, and others — funding structures vary.
+At the professional school level including Yale Law School, Yale School of Medicine, Yale School of Management, and others, funding structures vary.
 Many Yale professional school students receive partial scholarships, fellowships, or loan assistance, but the fully grant-based guarantee that applies at the undergraduate level does not extend universally to all professional programs.
-Students applying to Yale’s professional schools should review the specific financial aid policies of their chosen school before applying.

 Quick Tip